 SumIf, AverageIf Functions?

 The first two variations of IF-function that we will look at are SumIf and AverageIf.
-We use both of these formulas to execute a mathematical operation with a specific condition.
+We use both of these IF Statements to execute a mathematical operation with a specific condition.

 The first one we are going to talk about is SumIf function.
 We use SumIF to the summation of numbers in a selected cell which suits the condition.
 To use the SumIf function, we need to define 3 different parameters.
 The first one is the range that we will look for the condition.
 Then, the condition that we are looking for and, finally, the summation range that we will sum the numbers.

 Looking at the example in the pictures, in cell B3, we are trying to find out the total sales number for the city Miami.
 First, we selected D2: D7 as the condition range, which is the column with the city names.
 Second, since we are looking for the total sales, we selected A3 as the criteria that we are looking for, which is Miami.
 And for the last step, we selected F2: F7 because we want to sum the sales number for Miami.
 After we enter all these parameters, we pressed enter to get the correct answer of 120.000 in the cell B3.

 The AverageIf function is used for finding the average of the numbers, which suits the condition in a specific cell range.
 All the parameters and the usage of this formula is the same with SumIf formula.
 The only difference is the name – AverageIf (we have the result of the average of the number, not the sum).

 CountIf is the formula used when we want to count the number of a specific condition occurred in a specific cell range.
 For example, if we want to find how many numbers in a specific range is greater than 10, we can use CountIf function to find the answer.
 We use the same function to find how many times a name is repeated in a specific name list.